beckadamtheinventor/BOSshellCE/README.md

 # BOSshellCE
 BOSshell for the TI-84+CE graphing calculator, written (mostly) in ICE.
-Coming soon to a CE near you!
+Coming soon to the CE!!

-TODO:
+### TODO:
 + running programs
 + file associations
 + user modification of file headers
 + misc bugs and crashes

-I'm deciding to upload the source code for BOSshell, hopefuly someone can help me fix some of the issues i'm having, specifically with running programs.
+I've decided to upload the source code for BOSshell so hopefully someone can help me fix some of the issues I'm having, specifically with running programs.